-We offer a Bachelor’s degree in Mathematics and two Master’s degrees: The MS in Mathematical Sciences, and the MS in Mathematical Sciences, Pre-Collegiate Teaching Concentration (the latter is offered only as a cohort program).
-We currently have 138 undergraduate majors (16 FR, 30 SO, 31 JR, 61 SR), each enrolled in one of four concentrations – Computational and Applied Mathematics, Mathematics Education, Mathematical Sciences, and Statistics; and 28 graduate students pursuing their MS degrees.
+We offer a Bachelor’s degree in Mathematics and Master's degree in Mathematical Sciences.
+We currently have 82 undergraduate majors, each enrolled in one of four concentrations – Computational and Applied Mathematics, Mathematics Education, Mathematical Sciences, and Statistics; and 25 graduate students pursuing their MS degrees.
 We offer a minor in Mathematics and a minor in Statistics.
-We currently have 16 undergraduate minors.

 Among the externally funded programs the department currently participates in are